EnvGen/POGENOM/docs/source/Usage.rst

   Increasing the fraction increases the size of the directory <temp_sub_Reads_dir>/Reads/ and the runtime.

 "temp_sub_Reads_dir": "PREFILT",
   Directory storing the subsampled reads when running the pipeline using dataset: "prefilt".
-The size of this directory will "fraction" * the size of "dataset".
+The size of this directory will be "fraction" * the size of "dataset".

 "mags_ext": ".fa",
   Extention used on your genome files.